xxblx/webquotes/README.md

 ## Telegram Bot
 Enter valid `bot_id`, `chat_id` and `bot_username` (telegram username) to `TG_BOT` dict (in conf.py) and set the value of `enabled` key to `True`.
 Keep the value of `url_token` in secret, url `https://example.com/tgbot/some_secret_token` will be registered as a webhook address, e.g. for getting POST requests with updates for the bot from Telegram.
+See more information about webhooks in [Telegram guide to Webhooks](https://core.telegram.org/bots/webhooks).

 ### Commands
 * `/help` - show help